-The afternoon we arrived at Palacio de Sal it was eerily quiet.
+The afternoon we arrived at Palacio de Sal, a Bolivian salt hotel, it was eerily quiet.
 Travelling South America during shoulder season, we had avoided the crowds for the most part, but this was next level.
-We explored the hotel made from roughly 10,000-tonnes of salt only to find no one but a few staff members onsite.
-We had the place to ourselves!
+When we arrived at Palacio de Sal, we found ourselves to be the only guests that evening, which gave us free rein to explore the amazing property made from roughly 10,000-tonnes of salt mined from the world’s largest salt flat.
+This is not just a hotel, but an experience.
+One you must add to your Bolivian bucket list!

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.